 Looking forward, the discovery of substantial gas deposits offshore of Cyprus and the development of the island as a regional energy hub west of the Suez Canal offer substantial opportunities and grounds for optimism regarding the medium term.

-While there are undoubtedly challenges ahead, the business sector has shown great resilience, and progress to date is highly encouraging.
-In summary, Cyprus remains very much open for business.
+While there are undoubtedly challenges ahead, the economy is growing well and businesses are looking forward with confidence.
+In summary, Cyprus is very much open for business.